Travelgate/documentation/docs/get-started/connectivity-products.md

 ### API Connections

-TravelgateX provides two main types of API connectivity: Pull APIs and Push APIs.
+TravelgateX provides two main types of API connectivity for Buyers and Sellers, Pull APIs and Push APIs.

 For Buyers: